-Support groups with others who suffer from similar diseases may help patients and their families learn about their diseases and adjust to the changes associated with the treatment.
+Support groups with others who suffer from similar diseases may help people with the condition and their families learn about the diseases and adjust to the changes associated with the treatment.

-Without treatment, people with this disease can die within a few months.
+Without treatment, people with severe forms of this disease can die within a few months.

-Complications usually result from lack of treatment.
-Patients with Wegener's granulomatosis develop sores (lesions) in the respiratory tract and the kidneys.
-Kidney lesions cause glomerulonephritis, which may result in blood in the urine and kidney failure.
+Complications most often occur when the disease is not treated.
+People with GPA develop tissue damage in the lungs, airways, and the kidneys.
+Kidney involvement may result in blood in the urine and kidney failure.
 Kidney disease can quickly get worse.
 Kidney function may not improve even when the condition is controlled by medicines.

-If untreated, kidney failure and death occur in more than 90% of patients.
+If untreated, kidney failure and possibly death occur in most cases.